Highly Sensitive People and Depression: Where is the hope?

 HSP Depression Tip # 3:

-Find a therapist who understands hsp depression
+Find a therapist who understands HSP depression

 Fact: HSPs benefit more from therapy than non-HSPs.
 It’s true!
 Dr. Elaine Aron has researched this.
 HSPs thrive with space to process, and therapy provides lots of space for processing.
 There’s no rush, or deadline, or deduction for taking time for silence to let things settle.
 In fact, this is what deepens your therapy - and it’s what you’re already good at.